Tips and tricks Best practice guides, FAQ & more

-There are several methodologies available for implementation in software testing.
+There are many methods for implementing software testing.
 However, not all require the same effort for test creation and maintenance.
 If you need to run the same tests, but with different parameter values, then you can do this through data-driven testing (DDT).

 Data-driven testing is a software testing methodology that uses a table of conditions directly as test inputs and verifiable outputs, and in which the test environment settings and control are not hard-coded.

 This means that the test criteria – the input and result data values – are stored in one or more data sources, such as CSV files, Excel files, datapools, etc.

 In other words, when using a data-driven testing methodology, we create test scripts to be executed together with their related data sets in a framework.
 By doing so, we provide a re-usable test logic that improves test coverage and reduces maintenance.

 Put differently, data-driven testing is a framework where you only use one test but with an array of data.

 Even though not all tests can be automated, using an automated technique such as data-driven testing comes in handy when there are a number of data sets that you have to run the same tests on.

 Creating a different test for each data set values, especially hard-coded values, is not just time-consuming but also difficult to modify and maintain.

 Through data-driven testing, on the other hand, you keep the data separate from functional tests, which allows you to execute the same test script for different combinations.